chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 CXG is built upon the [TileDB](https://tiledb.com/) embedded database.
 Each CXG is a TileDB [group](https://docs.tiledb.com/main/api-usage/object-management), which in turn includes one or more TileDB multi-dimensional arrays.

-This document presumes familiarity with [TileDB terminology and concepts](https://docs.tiledb.com/main/), the [Corpora schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).
+This document presumes familiarity with [TileDB terminology and concepts](https://docs.tiledb.com/main/) and the [Corpora schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).

-This document also leverages the current cellxgene schema, which is documented in the [REST API spec](./REST_API.md).
-TODO: Update

 ### Terminology